egustavsson/ORFannotate/README.md

 This conservative approach is fast and works well for general transcriptome-level analyses, but may not capture all context-dependent cases.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPLv3 License.
 See `LICENSE` for details.

 ## Acknowledgements
 - [CPAT](https://github.com/urmi-21/orfipy)